Become a Renewable Natural Gas supplier

 - Alternative revenue: selling RNG to FortisBC provides a long-term revenue stream.
 FortisBC pays competitive rates to our suppliers.
 We use a financial model which considers the capital and operating costs associated with RNG upgrading and interconnection equipment, helping suppliers achieve a reasonable rate of return.

-- Partner stability: we’ve owned and operated natural gas infrastructure in BC for more than 60 years and have invested approximately $15 million in RNG infrastructure to date.
+- Partner stability: we’ve owned and operated natural gas infrastructure in BC for more than 60 years.
 RNG purchase agreements with our suppliers are typically between 10 and 20 years in length.
 We operate with transparency, receiving oversight from the British Columbia Utilities Commission (BCUC).

-- RNG expertise: having worked with RNG suppliers for more than seven years, our team has considerable experience and expertise in RNG processing and delivery.
-We currently work with four RNG supply projects, successfully operating two of our own RNG purification facilities.
-Two more suppliers are set to come online in 2018.
+- RNG expertise: having worked with RNG suppliers for more than a decade, our team has considerable experience and expertise in RNG processing and delivery.
+We currently work with RNG supply projects, successfully operating two of our own RNG purification facilities.

-- Established market: FortisBC has a growing RNG customer base wanting a carbon neutral energy source to help them meet their long-term sustainability goals.
-As of September 2018, RNG has more than 10,000 homes and businesses subscribed to the RNG program.
+- Established market: FortisBC has a growing RNG customer base wanting a low-carbon energy to help them meet their long-term sustainability goals.
+There are more than 10,000 homes and businesses subscribed to the RNG program.

 How we evaluate projects